ulfschneider/ulfschneider.github.io/_posts/blog/2013-03-26-self-organization.md

 Results, feedback and continuous planning
 ---
 If you know your strategic goal and you have your success criteria, inject sensors into your process.
 On a regular basis inspect your results with regard to target achievement and to the actors behavior in the social context.
 These are two sides of the coin: adaption of behavior and target achievement are of equal importance.
-Only by maintaining these two dimensions, a social group can find its way for a upward movement and improve continuously.
+Only by maintaining these two dimensions, a social group can find its way for an upward movement and improve continuously.
 Based on the findings of the regular inspections you can plan for your next steps.
 Do not plan to far into the future, instead measure and inspect in short cycles if the planning leads to desired results and then adapt accordingly.
 You will find orientation and direction in the strategic goal that has been set before starting the endeavor.

 Performance orientation
 ---